mik-jozef/chalk/notes/old notes.md

 Note: yes.

 ##### String should implement Buffer
-Node: I'm not sure, left a comment in temp.chalk
+Note: I'm not sure, left a comment in temp.chalk

 ##### Questions about types:
 0. Is there a one-to-one correspondence between type constructors (eg. `A|B`)